The True Cost of Brain Injuries After an Accident

 A recent study of more than 3,000 serious head trauma victims found that 52 percent of survivors were severely disabled at a one-year mark.
 Most of those patients never fully recovered their own independence, even when they still had normal life expectancies post-injury.
 At four years, most of those survivors lived with family members.
 They did not work or attend school because of the mental impairments associated with brain injury.

-Brain injuries, in the long-term, cause disturbances of cognition, mood, and behavior.
-They can be highly debilitating and create a whole host of disabilities.
-Also, studies have shown that there is little evidence of improvement in psychological issues after a brain injury – even after as much as seven years post-injury.
-Most survivors of brain injuries will require family support and even become lifetime burdens on family members.
+Brain injuries, in the long term, cause disturbances of cognition, mood, and behavior.
+They can be debilitating and create a whole host of disabilities.
+Also, studies have shown little evidence of improvement in psychological issues after a brain injury.
+Most survivors of brain injuries will need family support for the rest of their lives.

 Seeking Compensation for Your Injuries

-If you or a loved one has suffered from a brain injury, it is important that you seek assistance from a personal injury attorney.
-An attorney can help estimate the costs of your particular injury – including long-term care needs – so that you are adequately compensated for your brain injury.
-Call the attorneys at Hancock Injury Attorneys today to schedule a free consultation at 813-602-7849 or fill out an online contact form with your questions.
+If you have suffered from a brain injury, it is important that you seek help from a personal injury attorney.
+An attorney can help estimate the costs of your brain injury and make sure that you receive adequate compensation.
+Call us at (813)915-1110 or fill out an online contact form to schedule you free consultation today.